garagehive/garagehive.github.io/docs/garagehive-gh-entitlements.md

 We are currently reviewing this article before it is published, check back later.

 # How to Manage GH Entitlements
 GH Entitlements, in Garage Hive, are the services that a customer is entitled to use according to the licence that they have purchased or the role that a user has in the system.
 These entitlements define the specific features, functionalities, and access rights available to the customer or user.
-By aligning entitlements with licences and roles, Garage Hive ensures that customers and users have access and functionality based on their specific needs and permissions.
 This helps optimise the user experience and ensure that customers can make the most of the services Garage Hive provides.

 ## In this article
 1. [Assigning GH Entitlements to Companies](#assigning-gh-entitlements-to-companies)